lacic/solr-resource-recommender/README.md

-Resource Recommender Framework using Apache Solr
+Social Resource Recommender Framework using Apache Solr
 =========================

 This project aims at providing a simple to use and extend resource recommendation system.